 Other jurisdictional issues can also arise in related family law matters such as:

 In child custody battles involving children residing abroad due to a parent’s military duty in a foreign country, the court where the child would ordinarily live has jurisdiction.

 For child support actions against a service member, the case must be filed in the state that exercises personal jurisdiction over the parent paying the support or in the service member’s state of residence.

 The Uniformed Services Former Spouse Protection Act (USFSPA) provides certain rules on the status of specific rights and benefits previously enjoyed by a former spouse of a service member.
 The duration of the marriage coinciding with the duration of the active service of the military spouse is a significant factor in the availability of certain benefits after divorce.
 An experienced military divorce attorney can be especially helpful in guiding you through the process with favorable results.

-In Clearwater, Florida, The Law Firm For Family Law established by family law attorney Gary Williams has handled over 1,800 cases, including military divorce cases.
+In Clearwater, Florida, The Law Firm For Family Law established by military divorce attorney Gary Williams has handled over 1,800 cases, including military divorce cases.
 Mr. Williams is a Board Certified Expert in Martial and Family Law, helping families of military servicemen manage the legal challenges of a divorce.

 We invite you to call us today at (727) 531-8737 to obtain more information about your situation.